Nursing: Doctor of Nursing Practice

 About the Degree

 The Doctor of Nursing Practice (DNP) program offers doctoral preparation to advanced practice registered nurses whose career emphasis is on furthering their role as scholars and leaders.
-One of the particular strengths of our DNP program is that unlike other DNP programs, the courses at The University of Akron are taught by a complimentary blend of DNP and PhD prepared faculty, thus offering the student exposure to the best of both clinical/professional and academic/research scholarship.
+One of the particular strengths of our DNP program is that the courses at The University of Akron are taught by a complimentary blend of DNP and PhD prepared faculty, thus offering the student exposure to the best of both clinical/professional and academic/research scholarship.
 The program is offered in a hybrid format.
 This means that there is a blend of intensive face to face, distance and/or asynchronous learning modalities that are determined based on the course/content/semester.
-The student can complete the program in two years of full time (two courses per semester) study.
-Part time options are also available.
+The student can complete the program in two years of full time study.
+Part-time options are also available.